konmik/solid/README.md

 * Data analysis **algorithms** (experimental).

-*Under development* - file an issue and there is a big probability that I will add more features.
-Just describe what you want with a real use case.
-I do not promise that I will implement *anything* you wish, but if your need fits into the library nicely, I will add it for sure.

 ### Philosophy

-*Solid* library adheres to the philosophy: "transform it in a stream, keep it immutable".
+*Solid* library adheres to the philosophy: "transform it as a stream, keep it as immutable".
 Thus allowing to pass collections around without fear chat they can be changed by another part of an application, while keeping the ability to transform data in a convenient way.